 An Ethnic Studies minor can enhance the degrees and careers of all Cal Poly students.
 It provides them with special competence in the histories and experiences of diverse communities and the critical skills with which to understand complex social issues.
 The minor prepares students for careers in education, government, and community organizations; for entrance to professional schools in areas such as law, social work, and health; and for graduate studies in all areas of the arts and sciences.
 Students majoring in subjects across the university curriculum will find Ethnic Studies useful, particularly when their interests require a deeper understanding of race, ethnicity, and diversity in the United States and beyond.

-A minor is a group of courses designed to give students knowledge in an area outside the major.
+A minor is an integrated, coherent group of courses designed to give students knowledge in an area outside the major field of study.
 A minor is not required for a degree.
-For more information, refer to the Academic Minors section of the current Cal Poly Catalog.
+For addition information on minors in general, please refer to the Academic Minors section of the current Cal Poly Catalog.

 - The minor in Ethnic Studies consists of 24-quarter units.